ibm-cloud-docs/solution-tutorials/vm-to-containers-and-kubernetes.md

 To containerize an app and store it in {{site.data.keyword.registrylong_notm}}:

-1. You would need to create a Dockerfile, below is an example of a Dockerfile.
+1. You would need to create a Dockerfile, the following code is an example of a Dockerfile.
    ```sh
    # Build JPetStore war
    FROM openjdk:8 as builder